LostBeard/Anaglyphohol/README.md

 Anaglyphohol adds a border to images it identifies for conversion when enabled.
 - Orange - queued for conversion
 - Green - already converted and showing the anaglyph image
-- Blue - the iamge currently being converted
+- Blue - the image currently being converted
 - Red - conversion failed
 - None - Not supported (too small... less than 100x100), or not an `<img>` element.